diegopvlk/Dosage/README.md

 <img style="vertical-align: middle;" src="data/icons/hicolor/scalable/apps/io.github.diegopvlk.Dosage.svg" width="128" height="128" align="left">

+# This is an edited README for seeing if GitButler can detect the changes.

 ## Dosage

-Keep track of your treatments
+Keep track of your treatments on Linux effortlessly!

 <br>